gregvarghese/dotfiles/README.md

-    cdfs - changes to current folder in finder and spins up simple server linkapache {source path} {name} - Assumes you have MAMP installed - creates a symlink for the source path with the name in the htdocs folder in MAMP's apache folder. imgsz {image filepath} - Returns height and width of image file.
+    cdfs - changes to current folder in finder and spins up simple server linkapache {source path} {name} - Assumes you have MAMP installed - creates a symlink for the source path with the name in the htdocs folder in MAMP's apache folder. imgsz {image filepath} - Returns height and width of image file. diff - generates side by side comparison of changes before committing

 ### Git ###